-Customers like unscripted calls because they’re more natural and make them feel like they’re valued and appreciated as people, rather than seen as merely sales prospect.
+Customers like unscripted calls because they’re more natural and make them feel like they’re valued and appreciated as people, rather than seen as merely sales prospects.
 This is actually the key ingredient of the successful outbound call: it engages the prospect and grabs their attention at the start of the call.

 Plan and prepare before reaching out to your prospects – probe their social media to understand what sparks their curiosity and what their pain points are, and tailor your outbound call to them.

 However, don’t try to pretend like you know everything about your targets – the key to being an effective closer is being genuine and sincere.
 This is why the text should be an essential part of your sales cadence.

 Be upfront to earn your prospect’s trust and leave the bluffing out of the conversation.

 This also plays into the second point: making your customers feel valued.
 Make the prospect know that your outbound call is made for a reason – mention your business or the product/service you’re selling but tie it into their pain points.

 Make sure not to overplay it, though.
 The key to making a successful call is under-promising and over-delivering.
 Whip the prospect’s enthusiasm but don’t get tempted to oversell your products’ features just to close the sale.